ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 tree, you can set the `-DFVP_INSTALL_DIR=...` cmake option to set the path to them.

-If the FVPs are not installed, tests which need them will be skipped, but QEMU tests will still be run, and all library variants will still be built.
+Testing with FVPs is disabled by default, but QEMU tests will still be run, and all library variants will still be built.
+Testing with FVPs can be enabled by setting the `-DENABLE_FVP_TESTING=ON` CMake option if you have installed the models as described above.

 ## Customizing